 In today’s internet age getting leads from potential clients searching online is vital to not only growing your business, in some cases staying in business!
-Don’t get me wrong, word of mouth advertising works, and can work really well for some of us small business owners.
+Don’t get me wrong, word of mouth advertising works, and can work really well for some small business owners or a service provider.

-The reality is, word of mouth only goes far, to get your business to the next level, your going to have to look at other forms of advertising.
-For contractors and home service type companies that don’t understand digital marketing, there are two main choices, Home Advisor and Angie’s List.
+The reality is, word of mouth only goes far, to get your business to the next level, your going to have to look at other forms of advertising especially for home improvement projects.
+For contractors and home service providers that don’t understand digital marketing, there are two choices that can make a lot of sense, Home Advisor vs Angie’s List.

 Home Advisor vs Angie’s List, What are the Pros and Cons